 Some may suspect that regulatory slowness is the problem.
 Before AI models, typically classified by regulators as software-based medical devices, can be used in clinical practice, they have to be approved by a regulatory body such as the US Food and Drug Administration (FDA) or the country-based regulators in Europe.
 At the end of 2020, according to one overview article, over 220 AI-enabled “software as a medical device” applications have been approved by the FDA, and slightly more by European regulatory bodies.
 Most involve either recognition of disease states from radiological images; classification of cardiological data is the second most common category.
 Some are only software, but many are intended to function alongside magnetic resonance imaging (MRI) or computed tomography (CT) machines, or in wearable devices like Apple watches.

 RegulatoryThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.